Hi there, I’m Karina Jones and I am an actor, aerialist, voice coach, theatre maker, audio description consultant and belly dancer!

 A career highlight of mine is being nominated for a Manchester Evening News Best Actress award for playing Thomasina in the production of ‘Crystal Clear’ which was the first production in The Lowry Theatre.
 At this production I was introduced to The Queen and Prince Philip, who kindly told to be careful I didn’t fall off the stage!

 In 2017 I toured the UK in ‘Wait Until Dark’ with The Original Theatre Company.
 I am the first blind actor to play the part of Susy, originally played by Audrey Hepburn in the film in 1966, and played by many sighted actors since.

-2018 has been a very exciting year too.
-I have been developing my own show with National Theatre Wales and Sheffield Theatres, I flew to Bulgaria to film upcoming Channel 4 Drama Foreign Skies and I have been selected as a Clore Fellow 2018.
-I have ended the year by joining the RSC and will be part of their Rep Company 2019/2020.
+2018 was a very exciting year too.
+I developed my own show with National Theatre Wales and Sheffield Theatres, I flew to Bulgaria to film a Channel 4 Drama Foreign Skies and was selected as a Clore Fellow 2018.
+I ended the year by joining the RSC as part of their Rep Company 2019/2020.

 2019 saw me working with Royal Shakespeare Company performing in As You Like It and Measure for Measure first in Stratford-Upon-Avon then at The Lowry in Salford, a short tour in Spain before opening for a season at The Barbican in London.